Innovative-J/SVG-TradeMark-Engine/README.md

 7. [Questions](#questions)

 ## Installation
 The user will have to first install a code editor as well as properly following the guidelines for node.js as well.
-The link for installing the node will be diaplyed here [https://nodejs.org/en].
-Once the user has installed the proper node.js and code editor the user will now have to follow the link to my github which i will display here [insert link to github].
-Once the user is able to identify the link an copy and clone it they will now be able to use the command line applciation.
-A link to my video will be diaplyed here [].
+The link for installing the node will be displayed here [https://nodejs.org/en].
+Once the user has installed the proper node.js and code editor the user will now have to follow the link to my github which i will display here [https://github.com/Innovative-J/SVG-TradeMark-Engine.git].
+Once the user is able to identify the link an copy and clone it they will now be able to use the command line application.
+A link to my video will be displayed in assets video mark down .

 ## Usage
 Please see the images folder in order to see the proper sites with teh relevant information for the SVG-TradeMark-Engine.
-The usage for the proper command line applcation is  to create a simple trade mark logo and text within the shape for a quick and easy robust logo maker.
+The usage for the proper command line application is  to create a simple trade mark logo and text within the shape for a quick and easy robust logo maker.

 ## License
 This project is licensed under the  license.